graygoos/GHFollowers/README.md

 * Clone the repository to your local machine.
 * Open the project in Xcode.
 * Run the project on a simulator or a physical device.
+* You need a working internet connection to fetch users from the GitHub API

 ## Credits
 This app is built as a take-home project for the iOS Dev Job course by Sean Allen.
 The app uses the GitHub API to fetch the follower's details.